pwdel/appletwittersentiment/readmesections/Scoring.md

 Scoring is the process of applying an algorithmic model built from a historical dataset to a new dataset in order to uncover practical insights that will help solve a business problem, basically, "saving the model."
 The word, "scoring" is used in the sense of scoring a piece of metal to mark a future cut or drill, basically creating a future hopefully repetitive model.

-The code snippet showing how this scoring was done is shown below:
+The code snippet showing how this scoring was done using a logistic regression model is shown below:

 ```
 # We had developed the above model fit as follows: